ponylang/rfcs/text/0000-add-ansi-escape-codes.md

 # Summary

-This RFC proposes the addition of more escape code functions to the ANSI primitive of the term package and the consolodation of the thirty-two existing color functions into four functions.
+This RFC proposes the addition of more escape code functions to the ANSI primitive of the term package and the consolidation of the thirty-two existing color functions into four functions.

 # Motivation